waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **INCENSE_BURNER**: An impassable decorative object.
 - **To interact with NPCs behind counters** (like Nurses or Clerks), you must face the counter tile directly in front of them, not the NPC tile itself, and then press A.
 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 Confirmed by attempting to move onto it.
 - **PIT**: Confirmed one-way warp tile in Olivine Lighthouse.
 Stepping on it causes the player to fall to the floor below.
+This is an environmental warp and will NOT appear in the official `Game State Information -> Warps` list.
 - **LADDER**: A traversable warp tile.
 Activated by stepping *onto* the tile, which immediately triggers the warp.
 No additional button presses are needed.
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.